enso-org/dataframes/scripts/README.md

 This directory contains the `dataframes-package` Haskell program.

-The program is provisional, works only on Windows and Linux and relies on environment prepared beforehand.
+The program is provisional.
+It supports all our targeted platforms (Windows, Linux, macOS) but requires specific environment having been prepared beforehand.
 The aim is to iteratively improve and generalize it, in compliance with our long-term libraries package & distribution vision.

 Running this program builds the Dataframes library and creates a relocatable package with binary artifacts.